CKEditor 5

 70};

-Adding a new preset [TS]
+Setting a new set of presets [TS]

 1// src/admin/app.tsx